Chester Day Trips

 Conveniently situated just outside the city of Chester, this hotel is a mere two-minute drive from the M53 motorway.
 Guests are offered complimentary WiFi access and on-site parking.
-For those who opt for a spa package, a world of relaxation awaits.
+For those who opt for a spa package like we do for a treat, a world of relaxation awaits.

 Each of the hotel's 4-star bedrooms is equipped with a flat-screen LCD TV that features on-demand movie services.
 In addition to this, rooms come with a private bathroom stocked with high-quality toiletries, air conditioning, and a dedicated work desk.

-For dining and drinks, guests have several options, including The Garden Room and Terrace, which serves cocktails and light fare, as well as a cozy lounge bar.
+For dining and drinks, guests have several options, including The Garden Room and Terrace, which serves cocktails and light fare, as well as a cosy lounge bar.